MeasureAuthoringTool/MeasureAuthoringTool/README.md

 *   `brew install maven` or if already installed  `brew update maven`

 ### Create MAT Database
-Currently in production MAT uses MySQL Community Version 5.7.
+MAT uses MySQL Community Version 8.0.22.
-[Here](https://gist.github.com/operatino/392614486ce4421063b9dece4dfe6c21) are some instructions for installing it using brew.
+[Here](https://gist.github.com/operatino/392614486ce44210063b9dece4dfe6c21) are some instructions for installing it using brew.

-I prefer using MySQL Community Version 8.0+.
-The app works with this but I just use it locally.
-It also requires you to change a pom.xml dependency for the new driver.
-You have to be careful and not check this in with commits.
-Here are the instructions for installing it:
+MySQL Install:
-*   Install MySQL (MAT currently has been tested with MySQL Community Version 8.0+) available from [MySQL] (https://dev.mysql.com/downloads/mysql/)
+*   Install MySQL (MAT currently has been tested with MySQL Community Version 8.0.22) available from [MySQL](https://dev.mysql.com/downloads/mysql/)
 *   Run the MySQL community server installer for your operating system and the MySQL workbench (which comes with the download).
-*   Enter a passowrd and click on Use Legacy Password Encryption.
+*   Enter a password and click on Use Legacy Password Encryption.
 (Remember the username/pwd you will need these in future steps.)
 *   For Mac:
 *   Go to System Preferences/ MY SQL after installing.
 *   Click Initialize Database.
 *   Start the MYSQL Db.
-*   Create a new MySQL Connection to the database.
-I use jetbrains [datagrip](https://www.jetbrains.com/datagrip/)
+*   Create a new MySQL Connection to the database. (example tooling: IDE Built-in Tooling, [Jetbrains datagrip](https://www.jetbrains.com/datagrip/), [MySQL Workbench](https://www.mysql.com/products/workbench/))
 *   If you have access to a data dump, create a schema and load it with your dump script.
 *   If you do not you can load the dump script located in scripts.
 *   From the MAT Code base, find the `scripts/Dump*.sql` file and then execute the script in the database that was just created. <br> **(Note this script is from a dump and drops and create a schema called  `MAT_APP_BLANK`)**